crueter/passmanpp/README.md

 - Using Qt for a GUI
 - More error handling
 - Streamlined way to access your data (aka, the GUI)
-- More advanced password generator (partially done; will add extended ASCII maybe)
+- More advanced password generator
 - Better entry modification tool

 # 2.0 UPDATE